VGFletcher/NS_Reproducible_Result/README.md

 7) Finally, to plot the heat capacity curve, and output the peak location and full width half maximum, run the `generate_graph.py` script as `python3 generate_graph.py`.

 You should have a heat capcity curve saved and the peak location and width is printed to the terminal.
+It should be around 912.0 K ± 233.3 K. You can see this result in figure 1 of the paper.